pribug/Gene_Scope/README.md

 \- All analyses are dynamically updated based on selected filters

 \- This tool is intended for exploratory analysis and research use

-\---

-\## Future Improvements

-\- Integration of gene annotation and pathway analysis

-\- Interactive selection of genes directly from plots

-\- Performance optimization for large-scale datasets

-\- Expansion to additional transcriptomic datasets